sourencho/study_c/README.md

 ### c_programming_a_modern_approach

-Solutions to the exercises and projects in the book "C Programming: A Modern Approach (2nd Edition)".
+- Solutions to the exercises and projects in the book "C Programming: A Modern Approach (2nd Edition)".

-Note that some exercises and projects are skipped.
+- Some exercises and projects are skipped.

-Answers can be found here: http://knking.com/books/c2/answers/index.html
+- Answers can be found here: http://knking.com/books/c2/answers/index.html

 #### Run